About the college

 Further information on accommodation at Kellogg College is available on the college website.

 Lunch and dinner are served in the college’s dining hall on weekdays in term time and during part of each vacation period.
-Breakfast is also available on weekdays and brunch is available on weekends during term time.
-Formal dinners are held on a weekly basis during term time.
+The Hub Café offers an alternative lunch menu as well as breakfast on weekdays in term time and brunch on weekends during term time.
+Formal guest night dinners are held on a weekly basis during term time.
+Occasional themed dinners are held, reflecting the community's cultural diversity.

 Further information on catering at Kellogg College is available on the college website.